benkin28/bmi-tpm/README.md

  Surrogate-Based Bayesian Inversion for Binary Parameter PDE Problems

-This repository contains code for Bennet Kinner's Bachelor's Thesis on **Surrogate-Based Bayesian Inversion for Binary Parameter PDE Problems**, which builds upon and extends the work from the PANIS repository.
+This repository contains code for Bennet Kinner's Bachelor's Thesis on **Bayesian Model-Based Inversion of Two-Phase Media Using Deep Surrogates**, which builds upon and extends the work from the PANIS repository.

 ## 📦 How to Set Up This Repository